 A balanced scorecard for this incentive was provided in CRU20/154.
 This sets out the measures for establishing reporting and measurement processes required for the provision of the specific estimated outage restoration times.
 Early milestones of the balanced scorecard focused on process and data assurance, while the milestones in the final years of PR5 focuses on targets and the performance against targets.
 The initial multi-year plan for the incentive covering the years 2022-2025 was submitted to the CRU in 2021.
-An updated multi-year plan covering the period from 2023-2027 was submitted in December 2022.
+An updated multi-year plan covering the period from 2023-2027 was submitted in December 2022 and the most recent multivear plan covering the period 2024-2028, was submitted to CRU in September 2023.